Development Tips

 1. Validators setup

 You need to be sure that you have at least one validator.
-If you don't have any, you can create one in the settings screen by providing:
+If you don't have any, you can create one in the validators screen by providing:

 • Provider